Collective punishment: North Korea

-The current blockade of Gaza has been criticized by the International Committee of the Red Cross, in a United Nations report, and by various other organisations as collective punishment aimed at the Palestinians.
+North Korea sanctions severely limit the import of essential goods such as food, medical supplies, and fuel, which exacerbates the chronic hardships faced by millions of civilians.
+For instance, restrictions on agricultural imports and fertilizers undermine food production, leading to widespread malnutrition and food insecurity.
+The UN Food Program reported that 10 million North Koreans, or 40% of the population, were food insecure due to systemic issues worsened by sanctions.
+Similarly, bans on medical equipment and pharmaceuticals hinder access to healthcare, disproportionately affecting vulnerable groups like children, the elderly, and pregnant women.
+Humanitarian organizations, including Amnesty International, have criticized sanctions for delaying or blocking essential humanitarian aid.

+These outcomes are not incidental but are foreseeable consequences of the sanctions regime, as the impact is felt most acutely by civilians rather than the ruling elite who remain insulated from the economic hardship through control of illicit trade networks and state resources.

 Pakistan

 On May 20, 2008, the Pakistan Army conducted collective punishment against a village called Spinkai, located in the Federally Administered Tribal Areas of Pakistan.
 The operation was called 'zalzala', which is Arabic for earthquake.
 At first, the Pakistan Army swept through with helicopter gunships, artillery and tanks.
 After four days of heavy fighting, 25 militants and six soldiers died.
 The rest of the militants retreated up the valley.
 After the capture of the village the army discovered bomb factories, detonation-ready suicide jackets and schools for teenage suicide bombers.

 The Pakistan Army immediately decided to punish the village for harboring the Taliban and allowing the militants to operate in and from the village to conduct further terror attacks in Pakistan.
 Bulldozers and explosives experts turned Spinkai's bazaar into a mile-long pile of rubble.
 Petrol stations, shops, and even parts of the hospital were leveled or blown up.
 The villagers were forbidden from returning to their homes.